bob-cd/bob-cd.github.io/pages/getting-started.md

 # Getting Started

-This document is meant to help you to run Bob locally on Docker.
+This document is meant to help you to run Bob locally on Docker and some other popular platforms

+## Running Bob on other platforms

+Checkout the [bob-deploy](https://github.com/bob-cd/bob-deploy) repo for reference deployments on various platforms

 ## Running a local Bob cluster on Docker